ahdis/matchbox-formfiller/form-handling.md

 If a new questinnaire is selected, a QuestionnarieResponse for a default prefilling will be searched.

-Based on the canonical url the Questionniare and a default identifier.
+Parameter for the search are the canonical url of the Questionnaire and the identifier:

 system = http://ahdis.ch/fhir/Questionnaire
 value  = DEFAULT

-a default questionnaire will be generated.
+The displayed Questionnaire will be prefilled with the default values.

 Questionnaire with adaptions from ballot version
 ================================================